HunainImran/NotesNest/README.md

 ## Environment Variables

 The following environment variables are required to run this project:
-- `CONNECTION`: MongoDB connection string for the main database
+- `connection`: MongoDB connection string for the main database
 - `TEST_CONNECTION`: MongoDB connection string for the test database
 - `TOKEN`: Secret key for JWT token generation